About me

 Hi, I’m Heather!

-I’ve been doing hair for just over a decade and have spent most of my life in a salon environment.
+I’ve been doing hair for over a decade and have spent most of my life in a salon environment.
 Growing up in my mother’s hair salon in the late ’90s and early 2000s, being anywhere but a salon felt foreign to me.

 After high school, I attended Continental Academie of Hair Design in 2014.
 I’ve been fortunate to work with incredibly knowledgeable educators and amazing salons that have taught me so much of what I know today.